ethereum/ethereum-org-website/src/content/glossary/index.md

 ### reward {#reward}

-An amount of ether included in each new block as a reward by the network to the [miner](#miner) who found the [proof-of-work](#pow) solution.
+An amount of ether [awarded to validators](developers/docs/consensus-mechanisms/pos/rewards-and-penalties) that perform certain functions, including proposing a block or participating in a sync-committee, in each slot.

 ### Recursive Length Prefix (RLP) {#rlp}

-An encoding standard designed by the Ethereum developers to encode and serialize objects (data structures) of arbitrary complexity and length.
+An [encoding standard](developers/docs/data-structures-and-encoding) designed by the Ethereum developers to encode and serialize objects (data structures) of arbitrary complexity and length.

 ### rollups {#rollups}